Enterprise Customer Support Platform

 When a long-time titan in the customer support space calls seeking a product design team for the total overhaul of their flagship enterprise product — could anyone resist?

-We’ll call them Chatty, and when we say “titan,” we mean it: Chatty has worked with everyone from Dell to United Airlines.
+When we say “titan,” we mean it: this org has worked with everyone from Dell to United Airlines.
 Their products are hugely robust and feature-dense — but until now were operating on the same old Java framework from 10 years ago.
-Chatty is in the process of rebuilding their core products to cloud-based web applications, and completely revamping the tools to be more intuitive, more efficient, and more delightful for the customer support agents who use them.
+The business is in the process of rebuilding their core products to cloud-based web applications, and completely revamping the tools to be more intuitive, more efficient, and more delightful for the customer support agents who use them.

 That’s where we come in.